spencer879/nodejs-project-boilerplate/README.md

 ### Prerequisites

 1. Git
-1. Node: any 16.x version starting with v16.0.0 or greater
+1. Node: any 18.x version starting with v16.0.0 or greater
 1. Yarn: See [Yarn website for installation instructions](https://yarnpkg.com/lang/en/docs/install/)

 ### Installation

-1. `cd sample-repo` to go into the project root
+1. `cd nodejs-typescript-example` to go into the project root
 3. `yarn` to install the website's npm dependencies

 ### Running locally